 CalRecycle has received sharps collection and disposal plans from the entities listed below.
 CalRecycle is following up with known pharmaceutical manufacturers to determine whether they are subject to the reporting requirement.
 Additional plans will be posted here as we receive them.

-Notes: (1) CalRecycle has added a "CalRecycle received" date stamp to the first page of each plan.
+Note: CalRecycle has added a "CalRecycle received" date stamp to the first page of each plan.
 Those listed below with a previous year date stamp notified CalRecycle that their existing plan can continue to be used without change.
-(2) Companies listed with an asterisk * submitted plans as scanned documents which are not currently accessible by web users with assistive technologies.
-Fully accessible replacement plans are being obtained and will be posted here as soon as possible.
-In the interim, if you need assistance accessing these sharps plans, please contact PharmaSharps@calrecycle.ca.gov.

 - Amgen (PDF, 103 KB)